frePPLe/frepple/doc/user-guide/examples/operation/operation-autofence.rst

 `Check this feature on a live example <https://demo.frepple.com/operation-autofence/>`_

+:download:`Download an Excel spreadsheet with the data for this example<operation-autofence.xlsx>`

 This example shows two products.
 Each of these products can be manufactured in house, or we can outsource the production to a subcontractor.
 We have confirmed purchases orders with the subcontractor going as far out